nash1111/blog/pages/posts/en/how_i_created_this_blog_part1_en.md

 Would you like to use `src/` directory with this project?
 (No)
+Though a src/ folder can be handy, I prefer quicker access so I opted for No.

 Use App Router (recommended)?
 (No)
+AppRouter provides great speed, but using @emotion/react, which I wanted, required declaring use client everywhere, which was too challenging for me.
 Would you like to customize the default import alias?
 (No)
+I chose 'No', the default option, as I had no particular preferences.

+#### End
+Thanks for reading!!